rshariffdeen/Hercule/experiments/ICSE25/README.md

     │   ├── RQ3.md
     │   └── RQ4.md
-    ├── macaron <== necessary configuration files for Macaron ├── packages <== compressed archive files containing the packages for each dataset ├── scripts <== python scripts to run the experiments and collect results ├── README.md
+    ├── macaron <== necessary configuration files for Macaron ├── maloss <== trimmed down version of Maloss for python ├── packages <== compressed archive files containing the packages for each dataset ├── scripts <== python scripts to run the experiments and collect results ├── README.md